Separation Agreement (Australia)

 What to Include in Your Separation Agreement (Australia)

-A comprehensive Australian Separation Agreement must include several key elements to be legally effective and practically useful.
+A thorough Australian Separation Agreement must include several key elements to be legally effective and practically useful.

 The agreement must clearly identify both parties with full legal names, dates of birth, and current addresses, and must state the date of separation and the type of relationship (married or de facto).
 The date of separation is legally significant — it starts the clock on time limits for property applications and affects eligibility for Centrelink payments and divorce applications.